Crimson7th/Active-Directory-Lab/README.md

 Credits
-I made this project to revise the Active Directory stuff I learned from PEH Course by @hmaverickadams over 2 years ago.
+I made this project to revise the Active Directory stuff I learned from PEH Course by @hmaverickadams.